Penalties for Driving Without Insurance in Maine

 Penalties for driving uninsured in Maine

-Failure to present such proof when you're pulled over or when you're involved in an unfortunate road mishap can result in monetary and suspension penalties.
-While Maine does not escalate the penalties with subsequent offenses, the difficulty arises when it comes to restoring your lost driving privileges, as you will see here.
+Failure to present such proof when you're pulled over or involved in an unfortunate road mishap can result in monetary and suspension penalties.
+While Maine does not escalate the penalties with subsequent offenses, difficulty arises when it comes to restoring your lost driving privileges, as you will see here.

 Type of penalty